-Beluga Whales - Summer densities of beluga in offshore waters are expected to be low.
-Aerial surveys have recorded few belugas in the offshore Chukchi Sea during the summer months (Moore et al. 2000b).
-Aerial surveys of the Chukchi Sea in 2008-2009 flown by the NMML as part of the Chukchi Offshore Monitoring in Drilling Area project (COMIDA) have only reported 5 beluga sightings during >8,700 mi (>14,000 km) of on-transect effort, only 2 of which were offshore (COMIDA 2009).

-Additionally, only one beluga sighting was recorded during >37,904 mi (>61,000 km) of visual effort during good visibility conditions from industry vessels operating in the Chukchi Sea in JulyμAugust of 2006μ2008 (Haley et al. 2009b).
+Beluga Whales-Summer densities of belugas in offshore waters of the Chukchi Sea are expected to be low, with higher densities in ice-margin and nearshore areas.
+Aerial surveys have recorded few belugas in the offshore Chukchi Sea during the summer months (Moore et al. 2000).
+Aerial surveys of the Chukchi Sea in 2008-2009 flown by the NMML as part of the Chukchi Offshore Monitoring in Drilling Area project (COMIDA) have only reported 5 beluga sightings during > 14,000 km of ontransect effort, only 2 of which were offshore (COMIDA 2009).
+One of the three nearshore sightings was of a large group (~275 individuals on July 12, 2009) of migrating belugas along the coastline just north of Peard Bay.
+Additionally, only one beluga sighting was recorded during > 61,000 km of visual effort during good visibility conditions from industry vessels operating largely in offshore areas of the Chukchi Sea in September-October of 2006-2008 (Haley et al. 2010).
 If belugas are present during the summer, they are more likely to occur in or near the ice edge or close to shore during their northward migration.
-Expected densities were calculated from data in Moore et al. (2000b).
-Data from Moore et al. (2000b: Figure 6 and Table 6) used as the average open-water density estimate included two ontransect beluga sightings during 6,639 mi (10,684 km) of on-transect effort in the Chukchi Sea during summer.
-A mean group size of 7.1 (CV=1.7) was calculated from 10 Chukchi Sea summer sightings present in the BWASP database.
-A f(0) value of 2.841 and g(0)value of 0.58 from Harwood et al. (1996) were also used in the calculation.
-The CV associated with group size was used to select an inflation factor of 2 to estimate the maximum density that may occur in both open-water and icemargin habitats.
-Specific data on the relative abundance of beluga in openwater versus ice-margin habitat during the summer in the Chukchi Sea is not available.
-However, Moore et al. (2000b) reported higher than expected beluga sighting rates in open-water during fall surveys in the Beaufort and Chukchi Seas.
-This would suggest that densities near ice may actually be lower than open water, but belugas are commonly associated with ice, so an inflation factor of only 2 (instead of 4) was used to estimate the average ice-margin density from the open-water density.
-Based on the very low densities observed from vessels operating in the Chukchi Sea during non-seismic periods and locations in JulyμAugust of 2006- 2008 (0.0001/km; Haley et al. 2009b), the densities shown in Table 1 are likely biased high.
+Expected densities have previously been calculated from data in Moore et al. (2000).
+However, more recent data from COMIDA aerial surveys during 2008-2010 are now available.
+Effort and sightings reported by Clarke and Ferguson (in prep.) were used to calculate the average open-water density estimate.
+Clarke and Ferguson (in prep.) reported two on-transect beluga sightings (5 individuals) during 11,985 km of on-transect effort in waters 36-50 m deep in the Chukchi Sea during July and August.
+The mean group size of these two sightings is 2.5 animals.
+A f(0) value of 2.841 and g(0) value of 0.58from Harwood et al. (1996) were also used in the density calculation.
+Specific data on the relative abundance of beluga whales in open-water versus ice-margin habitats during the summer in the Chukchi Sea are not available.
+However, belugas are commonly associated with ice, so an inflation factor of 4 was used to estimate the average ice-margin density from the open-water density.
+Very low densities observed from vessels operating in the Chukchi Sea during non-seismic periods and locations in July-August of 2006-2008 (0.0-0.0001/km2; Haley et al. 2010) also suggest the number of beluga whales likely to be present near the planned activities will not be large (Table 2).